 - Child support

 - Surrogacy and assisted-reproductive technologies

 - Grandparents' rights

 Our family law clients come to us with significant legal issues, and our role is to find the best solution.
 In addition to traditional divorce proceedings in a courtroom, we offer mediation services, giving our clients the opportunity to come to a mutually-beneficial agreement without the added costs and stresses of going to court.
 We are also adept at working out the business aspects of divorce cases and coming up with proactive solutions and settlements.
 We will not engage in unnecessary battles that serve only to run up the bill and decimate the assets available for distribution.

 While we always review other options first, we understand that litigation may become necessary.
 Our clients are confident when their cases reach this stage because they know they are represented by lawyers who do not just do paperwork.
 We have extensive experience in front of family court judges, and we know how to succeed when trial is necessary.

 Take the First Step to Success

 Family issues are difficult.
 When you need legal counsel, call the experienced legal team at McBrayer.
 Contact us to learn about your options.
-With offices in Lexington, Louisville, Greenup, and Ashland, we serve clients throughout Kentucky and the United States.
+With law offices in Lexington and Louisville and a government relations practice in Frankfort, we serve clients throughout Kentucky and the United States.